-Programme Code:10 ramme Code:10 Bachelor of Computer Applications Title of the Paper Core Paper 4 - Operating Systems Batch Hours / Week Total Hours Credits 2021-2022 5 75 4
+Programme Code:10 Bachelor of Computer Applications Title of the Paper Core Paper 4 - Operatin ng Systems Batch 2022-2023 Hours / Week 5 Total Hours 75 Credits 4

 - 1. To understand the structures of modern computers. - 2.
 To understand the purpose and usage of functions in operating systems. - 3.
 To cover the details of concurrent processes, multi-threads, CPU scheduling, memory management file system, storage subsystem, and input/output management.